 The offer was the option of an adult social care authority being able to charge an additional "precept" on its council tax without holding a referendum, to assist the authority in meeting its expenditure on adult social care from the financial year 2016-17.
 It was originally made in respect of the financial years up to and including 2019-20.
-Following the Autumn Statement 2022, the Chancellor confirmed the extension of the Social Care Precept into 2023/24 as part of the ongoing package of additional funding for Social Care.
+Following the Autumn Statement 2023, the Chancellor confirmed the extension of the Social Care Precept into 2024/25 as part of the ongoing package of additional funding for Social Care.

-The Older Person Discount remains closed to new entrants since 1 April 2021, the Council continues to protect existing discounts for those already in receipt of this discount and a safety net is also in place for the most financially vulnerable residents through the Council Tax Reduction Scheme.
+The Older Person Discount remains closed to new entrants since 1 April 2021, the council continues to protect existing discounts for those already in receipt of this discount and a safety net is also in place for the most financially vulnerable residents through the council tax reduction scheme.

-As part of the budget, the Council continues to hold £3.6 million of reserves available for further financial resilience against inflationary pressures above those identified in the Council's budget proposals and has factored into service operating budgets the long-term impacts from the pandemic.
+As part of the budget, the council continues to hold £37.4 million of reserves available for further financial resilience against demographic and inflationary pressures as well as any unforeseen economic impacts above those identified in the council's budget proposals and has factored into service operating budgets the impact of the high inflationary environment the council has been operating under.